+Aotea Utanganui has a vast collection of taonga Māori from South Taranaki.
 These items provide links to the arrival of Māori to the region, and give students hands-on experience with educational taonga.
-Students will learn about the resources that were utilised by early Māori to survive in a new land.
+Students will learn about resources early Māori used to live in Aotearoa before the arrival of Europeans.

-New Zealand Curriculum Links:
+New Zealand Curriculum links

 Lessons for older students are linked to achievement standards.

-Level 1: AS 91039
+Social Studies: Level 1: AS 91039.

-Level 1: US 19671
+Māori Environmental Practices: Level 1: US 19671 Level 3: US 6147.